 This type of jack will work on the principle of Pascal’s law which means you will have to apply a small pressure on the lever of the jack which will help you to raise even the heavy vehicles easily.
 There are various types of hydraulic jacks available in the market, we will here focus on the bottle jacks as the other car jacks are more expensive and are designed for workshops specifically.
 Most of these models have a wider base size for more stability.
 These are compact and have wide-ranging lift capacities.

 Fig: Bottle Jack

-The Electric Jack has a motor that will help you in automating the car lifting using a simple remote control.
+The Electric Jack has a motor that will help you automate the car lifting using a simple remote control.
 In this way, you can use the jack much more comfortably than the above three.
-The electric jacks are present in wide varieties, so you have to properly inspect the required maximum weight capacity of the jack and the required maximum lifting height achieved by the jack.
+Electric jacks are present in wide varieties, so you have to properly inspect the required maximum weight capacity of the jack and the required maximum lifting height achieved by the jack.

 Fig: Electric Jack

 5. Precautions to be taken while using Car Jacks

 - Properly follow the instructions given in the owner’s manual.